tailcallhq/tailcallhq.github.io/docs/guides/calls.md

 }
 ```

-- This query retrieves a post with its comments and their corresponding authors.
-- Implicit Sequencing: Tailcall understands that retrieving a comment's author details depends on first knowing the comment's ID.
-Hence, it automatically fetches the comments first, then uses their IDs to fetch the respective users in a sequential manner.
+This query retrieves a post along with its associated comments and their corresponding authors.
+Tailcall recognizes that fetching a comment's author details requires knowing the comment's ID first.
+Therefore, it automatically fetches the comments in the initial step, then uses those IDs to retrieve the respective users in a sequential manner.

 ### Example 2: Searching Multiple Posts and Users by ID